FACTBOX-Is the Kakhovka dam in Ukraine about to be blown? | Headlines

 - Ukraine

 Russia and Ukraine have accused each other of planning to blow up the Kakhovka hydro-electric dam on the Dnipro River, a step that would unleash a devastating flood across a large area of southern Ukraine.
-What is the Kakhovka dam, is it about to be blown and what would such a step mean?
+What is the Kakhovka dam, is it about to be blown and what impact would that have?

 SIGNIFICANCE OF THE DAM * The dam, 30 metres (yards) tall and 3.2 km (2 miles) long, was built in 1956 on the Dnipro river as part of the Kakhovka hydroelectric power plant.